microsoft/pxt-ev3/libs/gyro-sensor/docs/reference/sensors/gyro/reset.md

 To make the gyro measure rotation angle from the current position of the brick, it is recalibrated.
 That is, the brick's current position is set to `0` degrees and rotation angle measurements start from there.

+This function only resets the sensor; if you wish to have progress indication and a more robust calibration sequence, use [calibrate](/reference/gyro-sensor/calibrate).

 ## ~hint

 The current position is considered to be the [_horizon_](https://en.wikipedia.org/wiki/Attitude_indicator) or a place that is the _plane of reference_ (this is possibly someplace that's flat for a horizontal reference).